Dream-Arcade/AppScout/README.md

 3. After approval, add your client ID and secret in **Settings**.
 4. Keep usage low and limited to the subreddits/use case you described in your request.

-Self-service app creation at `reddit.com/prefs/apps` is no longer sufficient for most new developers.
-Do not use AppScout to circumvent Reddit’s approval or terms.

 ## Setup

 ### Prerequisites